 In the Tuamotu Archipelago, the star was called Oupo.

 Mirzam is very easy to find because it lies in the vicinity of Sirius, the brightest star in the sky.
 Sirius is easy to identify both because it is exceptionally bright and because it has a prominent asterism, the Belt of Orion, pointing directly at it.
 A line extended from Mintaka, the westernmost star of Orion’s Belt, through Alnilam and Alnitak, leads in the direction of Sirius.
-Mirzam is located just to the southwest of Sirius.
+Mirzam is located just southwest of Sirius.

 Mirzam can be used to find the open cluster NGC 2204.
 The cluster is fairly bright and large, with an apparent magnitude of 8.6 and an apparent size of 13’.
 It lies at a distance of 8,600 light years from Earth.

 Mirzam is located in the constellation Canis Major, the Greater Dog.
 It marks the dog’s front leg or paw.
 Canis Major is the 43rd constellation in size, occupying an area of 380 square degrees.
 Best known for being home to Sirius, the brightest star in the sky and one of our nearest neighbours, Canis Major has been familiar to observers since ancient times.
 It is one of the 48 Greek constellations, first listed by the astronomer Claudius Ptolemy of Alexandria in the 2nd century CE.
 It represents the larger dog following Orion, the Hunter.
 The smaller dog is represented by the neighbouring constellation Canis Minor.